Tech-How/Bing-Wallpaper-for-iOS/README.md

   - Finally, tap next, and disable "Ask Before Running", and "Notify When Run".

 ## Add to Home Screen/Widget
-For quick access, it's possible to add the shortcut to your homescreen or widget.
+For quick access, it's possible to add the shortcut to your home screen or widget.
-- To add the shortcut to your homescreen:
+- To add the shortcut to your home screen:
   - Tap the elipsis menu (3 dots) on the shortcut.
   - Tap the options icon in the top right-next to the close button.
   - Tap "Add to Home Screen".
-  - Give it a short name so it fits on your homescreen properly.
+  - Give it a short name so it fits on your home screen properly.
 (Ex.
 "Wallpaper")
   - Tap the icon to the left of the name, and select the image downloaded during the turorial.
 (Or download it [here](https://raw.githubusercontent.com/Tech-How/Bing-Wallpaper-for-iOS/main/images/shortcut/bing-icon.png).)
   - Tap "Add".
 - To add the shortcut to a widget:
-  - Add the Shortcuts widget to your homescreen or today view.
+  - Add the Shortcuts widget to your home screen or today view.
   - Long-press on the widget, and choose "Edit".
   - Choose the same folder that your shortcut is in.
 You can move your shortcut by long-pressing it in the app.